TIY-Durham/2015-FALL-FEE/11-The-Grid-The-Bad-And-The-Ugly/README.md

 #### View Mode Switch

-Last night, you should have done your yak-shaving and Skitched the site.
+Last night, you should have done your yak-shaving and Skitched View Mode Switch.
 Now it's time to bring this monster to life!

+View Mode Switch has three distinct views, which means four stylesheets: `styles.css` for shared styles, then `mobile.css`, `tablet.css`, and `desktop.css` for their respective views.
+Make those, and put them in the `css` folder of your `ViewModeSwitch` directory.

+Now, focus on the shared styles for `styles.css` and what styles you need for `desktop.css`.
+Start with the grid.
+Focus on the selectors and properties you'll need for the _grid layout_ of the site.
+Hint: you'll need to break into your css toolbox for properties like `max-*`, `min-*`, and pseudo-elements like `::before`, among others.
+And don't forget the `font-*` properties!

+##### BEAST MODE

+It's called View Mode _Switch_ for a reason, right?
+Time to switch that layout to list view!
+Still working with your `desktop.css` view, build out the list view for the site.
+Wait, if there's a grid view and a list view, how can they share the same css stylesheet...?
+You can do it, and without touching the HTML.